ClaudiooBarbieri/challenges-pacs/challenge-2/README.md

-# Sparse Matrix class template
+# Sparse Matrix Class Template

 This is a C++ class template for handling sparse matrices.
 It provides functionalities for matrix-vector multiplication, matrix compression, decompression, reading matrices from Matrix Market format files, and more.